Bachelor of Science Program (RN-4)

-- Minimum CQPA of 2.75 is needed to continue in the nursing major; and
+- A minimum CQPA of 2.75 is needed to continue in the nursing major; and

-- Successful completion of the following: Critical writing, Biology 152 and Biology 153 (a grade of C+ or higher is required), Chemistry 113, University 101, Nursing 110, Introduction to Psychology, and any remedial work that is required based on performance on placement exams.
+- Successful completion of the following: Critical writing, Biology 152 and Biology 153, Chemistry 113, University 101, Nursing 110, Introduction to Psychology, and any remedial work that is required based on performance on placement exams.
+NOTE: a grade of B- or higher is required for the following courses or their equivalent: BIO 152, BIO 153, CHE 113, PSY 112.

 Accelerated Bachelor of Science Degree, Nursing Major (ABS)

 Admission to this degree program (for non-nurse college graduates) is through the Graduate Admission Office.
+This degree is an accelerated curriculum.
 Applicants must show satisfactory achievement in previous undergraduate work.
 Students must meet all entrance requirements of the Department of Graduate Studies (see College of Health Professions Graduate Catalog for admission requirements and course sequence).
-This degree program is an accelerated curriculum.
 Students must maintain a CQPA of 2.75 for progression in and graduation from the program.
 Following the completion of the baccalaureate (BS), students are eligible to take the NCLEX-RN to become registered nurses.

-Admission to the this program is highly competitive.
+Admission to the ABS program is highly competitive.

-- The application deadline for January entry is September 15.
-The application deadline for September entry is February 1.
+- The application deadline for January entry for the Pleasantville campus is September 15.
+The application deadline for September entry for the New York City campus is February 1.

 - Students who previously failed a nursing course or who were academically dismissed from a nursing program are not eligible for admission to the degree program.

-- All applications are not reviewed until all pre-requisites have been completed.
-Applications will not be considered for admission until all required documents have been submitted to the Admission Office.
+- Applications will not be considered for admission until all required documents have been submitted to the Graduate Admission Office.

-- A personal interview is required before a candidate is admitted to matriculated status.
+- A personal interview may be required before a candidate is admitted to matriculated status.

 RN to BS Degree in Nursing Online Program (RN-BS)

-- Students should have a completed Associates in Nursing (unless applying for provisional admission - see below), diploma in nursing, or RN license (which is equivalent to 30 nursing credits).
+- Students should have a completed Associate in Nursing (unless applying for provisional admission - see below), diploma in nursing, or RN license (which is equivalent to 30 nursing credits).

-- Students with less than the preferred minimum GPA may be asked to interview or provide a writing sample.
+- Students with less than the preferred minimum GPA may be asked to interview.

-- Applicants for the RN-BS Program are required to provide a resume and RN license and proof licensure of Registered Nursing on the application.
+- Applicants for the RN-BS program are required to provide their RN license and proof of licensure of Registered Nursing by the end of their second semester in the program.

 - Applicants are also required to provide their high school transcripts and a copy of their diplomas before admission.